racket/racket/racket/src/cs/README.txt

 Set `PLT_LINKLET_SHOW_CP0` to see the Schemified form of a linklet after expansion and optimization by Chez Scheme's cp0.

+Set `PLT_LINKLET_SHOW_ASM` to see the assembly form of a linklet after compilation by Chez Scheme.
+Assembly format uses Chez Scheme's abstraction of architecture-specific machine instructions (where the assembly is translated to actual machine code in a fairly straightforward way).

 Safety and Debugging Mode
 -------------------------